WoTTsecurity/agent/docs/examples/screenly/README.md

 $ service wott-agent restart
 $ service screenly-web restart
 ```
-Additionally, you can use `pkill -f server.py` to kill the Screenly server, but this will take a few seconds to restart.
+Additionally, you can use `pkill -f server.py` to kill the Screenly OSE server, but this will take a few seconds to restart.

 And that's it, you have successfully used WoTT credentials to set up authentication for Screenly OSE.